What makes an awesome company culture?

 At GoCardless, diversity is key.
 We have a real mix of employees from a range of backgrounds, but the one thing is common is our company culture.
 We also have a high percentage of female employees for a tech company - 23% and rising!
 For the future, we’re focusing on growing this number even further.

-To see some of our team talking about life at GoCardless, check out our video on Zealify.
+To see some of our team talking about life at GoCardless, check out the video on our careers page on Zealify.

 Like what you see and read?
 We’re hiring!
 Why not take a look at our latest vacancies.